Skip to main content

 • Just-in-time provisioning — Automatically create users on first login

-• Group-based role assignment — Map SSO groups to MagOneAI roles
+• Group-based role assignment and auto-join — Map IdP groups to MagOneAI roles and automatically add users to the right organizations

 LLM provider configuration